 He was valedictorian of his software engineering class at Epitech in France, and created the highest-traffic French-language anime website in the world while he was still in high school.

-We at HigherMe are always looking for great people to join our growing team.
-If you would like to work with us building the future of hourly employment, check out our opened positions.
+At HigherMe, we’re always looking for great people to join our growing team.
+If you’d like to help us build the future of hourly employment, check out our open positions!